 - Acting for a national clothing materials provider by reviewing new design rights after alleged infringement threats from competitors.

 - Managing a design portfolio on behalf of a luxury shoe manufacturer to ensure maximum protection of our client’s brand in an increasingly competitive market.

 - Conducting clearance searches for a leading sportswear manufacturer prior to registering new design rights to coincide with product launches.
 We ensured that our client was protected before commercial advertising campaigns began.

 - Renewing a portfolio of design rights for a soft drinks trading company and taking enforcement action to stifle repeated third party design infringements by seeking an interim prohibitory injunction against the third party design right infringer.

 The success of a business, or a new design, will be dictated by the level of protection you secure for your brand.
 Particularly with high-quality goods, design rights permit an owner to distinguish their brand from their competitors and market their products accordingly.
-This can only be done where design right portfolios are effectively managed – our lawyers can deal with this for you.
+If you need experienced, affordable, specialists, please do get in contact with our design rights lawyers.

 John solves commercial problems for SMEs and their investors.
 It is said that he is unbelievably practical and seasoned in finding the right solution without too much fuss.
 He has an established reputation in the technology, art and media industries.